 As we mentioned earlier, a significant amount of data breaches happen because of human error.

-Not malpractice, but through employees not knowing what to look out for and not adopting best practices for cyber hygiene are an accident waiting to happen.
+Employees who don’t know what to look out for and not given best practices knowledge for cyber hygiene are an accident waiting to happen.

 Why SMBs Use a Managed Security Service Provider